“A day run with beautiful views and varying levels of difficulty!”

-This is a 3.2 mile loop hike that Summits Mount Watatic, hits a lookout spot just beyond the summit, and loops around to Nutting Hill.
-It has access to the Wapack and Midstate trails for longer excursions!
-Great family hike!
-Dog friendly, as long as they are on a leash!
+This is a 3.2 mile loop run that summits Mount Watatic, hits a lookout spot just beyond the summit, and loops around to Nutting Hill.
+It has access to the Wapack and Midstate trails for longer excursions.
+This makes for a great family run.
+Dog friendly, as long as they are on a leash.

-Features: Fall Colors — River/Creek — Spring — Wildlife
+Features: Fall Colors — River/Creek — Spring — Views — Wildlife

 Need to Know

-Small creek crossing within your first .25 miles.
+There is a small creek crossing within the first 0.25 miles.
 Nothing major and it is currently a high water season.
-Should be crossable in most conditions
+Should be crossable in most conditions.

 BEWARE that there are many trails that go off of this.
 We started down the road from the Summit that had electric poles set up and had to circle back to the lookout spot.
-Also when you leave the summit there is a sign for "Access road", that is not the trail.
+Also when you leave the summit there is a sign for "Access Road", that is not the trail.
 We went down that a bit and had to cut over on a small trail to the left to get back on to the main trail.
-After this you intersect with the Stateline and Wapack trails if you are looking to ultramarathon, or do a backpacking excursion!

 History & Background

-Mount Watatic was the site of a ski area that operated from 1965 until 1984.
+Mount Watatic was a ski area from 1965 until 1984.
 An attempt to reopen the ski area in 1988 failed.
-The bald summit of the mountain featured a fire tower, open to the public, until its removal in 1996.
+The summit had a fire tower that was open to the public until its removal in 1996.

 In 2000, the summit of the mountain was sold to Industrial Communications and Electronics for the development of a 150-foot (46 m) cellular telephone tower and a road to the summit.
-In 2002, prior to development of the communications tower, the mountain was purchased for $2,500,000 by the Ashby Land Trust, the Town of Ashby, the Ashburnham Conservation Trust, the Town of Ashburnham, Mass Dept of Fish and Wildlife and Mass Dept of Conservation and Recreation.
-Unfortunately by this point a road had already been blasted into the ski area (back) side of the mountain, making several of the still maintained ski trails unusable.
-The purchase resulted in the permanent protection of approximately 281 acres (1.14 km2) of the mountain, including the summit, as conserva
+In 2002, the mountain was purchased by the Ashby Land Trust, the Town of Ashby, the Ashburnham Conservation Trust, the Town of Ashburnham, Mass Dept of Fish and Wildlife and Mass Dept of Conservation and Recreation.
+The purchase resulted in the permanent protection of approximately 281 acres of the mountain, including the summit.